 Some viruses can be a heavy drain on your computer’s resources and can lead to a serious dip in performance.
 Symptoms of an infection could be slow performance, a lag in response time or regular crashing or freezing.
 This is about as much fun as it sounds.

 What to do: If your computer isn’t particularly old and you’re pretty sure that it has a virus, the next step is to scan your computer for viruses using a good antivirus software.
 Delete any files that are flagged as suspicious and make sure to regularly scan for any signs of infection.
+Norton provides award-winning antivirus software for Windows 10 and Windows 11 that can help clean your computer and safeguard against future threats, providing much-needed peace of mind.

 It can be a particularly devious form of infection as the hacker may be using a keylogger to record your keystrokes, which would obviously steal all your passwords, PINs or any details you type.